pharmpy/pharmpy/docs/using_r.rst

     from the list element to separate strings (e.g. `c('ETA(1)')` will be interpreted as `c('E', 'T', 'A', '(', '1', ')')`.

+If you want the documentation for a function, use the function `py_help()` from Reticulate.

 ----------------
 Relevant imports
 ----------------